4d/docs/website/translated_docs/es/REST/ClassFunctions.md

 ### Receiving an entity selection as parameter

 In the `Students` Dataclass class, the `setFinalExam()` function updates a received entity selection ($1).
-It actually updates the *finalExam* attribute with the received value ($2).
+En realidad, actualiza el atributo *finalExam* con el valor recibido ($2).
 It returns the primary keys of the updated entities.

 ```
 // Students class